brucou/blog/content/posts/A componentization framework for cyclejs.md

 ![state management](/img/graphs/state_injection.png)

-Note that the new pieces of state computed by the state injection combinator are **added** to existing pieces of state, and can be generated from already generated pieces of state, or through some factory in `Sources` (`Query` driver for instance - see yellow pills for component `D`).
+Note that the new pieces of state computed by the state injection combinators (`InjectSources`, `InjectSourcesAndSettings`) are **added** to existing pieces of state, and can be generated from already generated pieces of state, or through some factory in `Sources` (`Query` driver for instance - see yellow pills for component `D`).

 ### Remotely persisted state
 This category includes whatever sits in remote databases, but also in any system of interest (for